chen-judge/AO-Planner/README.md

 ## Running

-You need to run these two scripts simultaneously.
+You need to run these two bash scripts simultaneously and set their 'data_path' to the same path.

 ```bash
 bash run_r2r/zero_shot.bash